 Fooled by Randomness is an informative standalone read for any investor.
 However, the best way to understand Taleb’s ideas is to read the other Incerto books: The Black Swan, Antifragile, Skin in the Game, and The Bed of Procrustes.

-Anybody who wants to know why even veteran traders have false ideas about the markets needs to read Fooled by Randomness.
+Anyone who wants to know why even veteran traders have false ideas about the markets should read Fooled by Randomness.

 4. Principles: Life and Work